goeiebook/creativelab/README.md

 ---

 Suddenly the workflow stops working.
-A modified localstorage structure no longer persists when the page is reloaded.
+Changes to the localstorage structure no longer persist across page reloads.
 Is there a parallel to the fate of the basketball?
 Have the Creative Lab staff closed a hole?
 In an attempt to understand what's happening, I open the source code and read.
 It's a large file.
 Not obfuscated, but noisy.
-Chrome Dev Console slows to a crawl converting the code to a readable format.
+Chrome dev console slows to a crawl converting the code to a readable format.
 Text search for 'boardStates', and find:

 ![this is useful][setstage]